UFC 291: Poirier vs. Gaethje 2 | Event Profile, Full Results & Legacy

 The Build-Up

-The BMF (Baddest Mother F***er) belt was created at UFC 244 in November 2019, when Jorge Masvidal defeated Nate Diaz by doctor stoppage in round three.
-Masvidal held the symbolic title until UFC 291, where the UFC resurrected the belt for the Poirier-Gaethje rematch.
-The belt was stripped of formal championship status — it cannot be defended, carries no divisional ranking implications, and is purely symbolic.
-The UFC framed it as a celebration of fan-friendly violence.
+The BMF belt was created at UFC 244 in November 2019, when Jorge Masvidal defeated Nate Diaz by doctor stoppage in round three.
+Masvidal held the symbolic title until UFC 291, where the UFC resurrected it for the Poirier-Gaethje rematch.
+The belt carries no divisional ranking implications and is purely symbolic.

-Dustin Poirier and Justin Gaethje had first fought at UFC 249 in May 2020, where Gaethje had won by fifth-round TKO.
-In the three years since, Poirier had challenged for the UFC lightweight title twice (losses to Khabib at UFC 242 and Charles Oliveira at UFC 269), while Gaethje had challenged twice (losses to Khabib at UFC 254 and Oliveira at UFC 274).
-The BMF rematch was framed as a recognition of both men's legacy as the most fan-friendly welterweights-turned-lightweights of the modern era.
+Dustin Poirier and Justin Gaethje had first fought at UFC 249 in May 2020, where Gaethje won by fifth-round TKO.
+In the three years since, both had challenged for the UFC lightweight title twice without winning.
+The BMF rematch was framed as recognition of both men's legacy as fan-friendly lightweights of the modern era.

 Main Event: Poirier vs. Gaethje 2

 Gaethje lost the BMF belt to Max Holloway at UFC 300 in April 2024, in one of the most dramatic finishes in UFC history — Holloway KO'd Gaethje with two seconds left in round five.
-For Dustin Poirier, the loss was his third consecutive UFC defeat.
-He defeated Islam Makhachev for... wait, actually: Poirier has not won a UFC title.
-He challenged Makhachev at UFC 302 in June 2024 and lost via submission R5.
+For Dustin Poirier, the loss extended his consecutive-defeat streak.
+He challenged Islam Makhachev for the lightweight title at UFC 302 in June 2024 and lost via submission in round five.

 Co-Main Event: Ferguson vs. Green

 Tony Ferguson's seventh consecutive UFC loss.
 Bobby Green pressed forward through all three rounds with sustained combination striking and his trademark footwork.
 Ferguson's output was creative but too low-volume to win rounds.
 Final scorecards: 29-28, 29-28, 29-28 Green.
-Ferguson's losing streak now stood at seven — the longest in modern UFC history.
+Ferguson's losing streak now stood at seven.

 Full Results